history

 Tribute to Jean-Marie Domenach

-Rereading notes taken years ago while reading Jean-Marie Domenach's The Return of the Tragic, I remember our meeting.
-I see him arriving at my small studio in La Fourche, asking me for a glass of wine, and me starting to explain to him in detail the direction I'm taking.
-Continue reading
+Rereading notes I took years ago while reading Jean-Marie Domenach's *The Return of the Tragic*, I remember our meeting.
+I see him arriving at my small studio in La Fourche, asking me for a glass of wine, and me beginning to explain in detail the direction I… Continue reading

 -

-The path of God passes through our humanity…
+God's path leads through our humanity…

-Extraordinary passage from Blessed Cardinal Newman: By sinning, by suffering, by correcting ourselves, by improving ourselves, we advance toward the truth through the experience of error; we obtain success through failure.
-We do not know how to act well except after having acted badly. […] We know what is good not from Continue reading
+An extraordinary passage from Blessed Cardinal Newman: By sinning, by suffering, by correcting ourselves, by improving ourselves, we advance toward truth through the experience of error; we achieve success through failure.
+We do not know how to act rightly except after having acted wrongly. […] We know what is right not by… Continue reading

 -

 It's an intelligent film.
-And in saying that, a lot has already been said.
-In an age where stupidity reigns supreme, making an intelligent film about faith allows you to get your head above water and inflate your lungs; to be satisfied.
-Of Gods and Men exemplifies the life of monks.
-What Continue reading
+And saying that is already saying a lot.
+In an age where stupidity reigns supreme, making an intelligent film about faith allows us to rise above the waters and fill our lungs; to find sustenance.
+Of Gods and Men exemplifies the lives of monks.
+What… Continue reading

 -

-Notes on History of Catholicism
+Notes on the History of Catholicism

-Notes from Jean-Pierre Moisset's History of Catholicism (chapter 9: The Shock of Modernity (mid-18th century — 1870). p.
-394. The ritual of touching the scrofula at the end of the coronation, still practiced, is losing its credibility.
-Symptomatically, the formula of imposition, the formula of laying on of hands is changing.
-It was "the king Continue reading
+Notes from Jean-Pierre Moisset's *Histoire du catholicisme* (chapter 9: *Le choc de la modernité (mid-18th century – 1870)*, p.
+394).
+The ritual of touching for scrofula after the coronation, still practiced, is losing its prestige.
+Symptomatically, the formula for the laying on of hands is changing.
+It was "the king… Continue reading